jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Graduate
  Functionally the same as [Transform](/r/VS2PCG/wiki/glossary#wiki_transform)

-# Health (Maxi
+# Health (Maximum and Remaining)
+A character's maximum health is its printed health and any modifiers that increase or decrease it, like vitality counters.
+A character's remaining health is its maximum health minus any wounds on it.

 # Hex
  Enemy main characters can't level up. *(They still gain XP.)*

 # Hide
 Turn this character face-down but Ready.
 He doesn't count as being stunned.

 Hidden characters still lose powers, Equipment and +1/+1 or -1/-1 counters.